Toward twist-2 $T$-odd transverse-momentum-dependent gluon distributions: the $f$-type Sivers function: Introduction

-With the aim of providing the scientific community with a flexible model, suited to phe\-no\-me\-no\-lo\-gy, a general framework was recently set up\tcite{Bacchetta:2020vty} (see also Refs.\tcite{Celiberto:2021zww,Bacchetta:2021oht}) for all the leading-twist $T$-even gluon TMDs, calculated in a spectator model for the parent proton and embodying effective small-$x$ BFKL-resummation effects.
+With the aim of providing the scientific community with a flexible model, suited to phe\-no\-me\-no\-lo\-gy, a general framework was recently set up\tcite{Bacchetta:2020vty} (see also Refs.\tcite{Bacchetta:2021oht,Celiberto:2021zww,Celiberto:2022fam,Bacchetta:2021lvw,Bacchetta:2021twk,Bacchetta:2022esb}) for all the leading-twist $T$-even gluon TMDs, calculated in a spectator model for the parent proton and embodying effective small-$x$ BFKL-resummation effects.
 In this work we present recent developments toward $T$-odd functions, and in particular to the calculation of the $f$-type Sivers TMD, which is directly connected to the density of unpolarized gluons inside transversely polarized nucleons.